amish1188/learning-actions/README.md

 Create an empty file called `labeler.yml` in the `.github` folder and copy the content below.

-  >  :warning: Note the file ending is `.yml` and not `.yaml` as we have set for the workflows.
+  >  ⚠️ Note the file ending is `.yml` and not `.yaml` as we have set for the workflows.
 The workflow will fail if the file name doesn't match exactly what the action expects.

 ```yaml
 area/test: